Call it a “clear and present danger,” like the famous novel by that title, or more accurately, “a clear and increasingly present peril.”

 — I Meme Therefore I Am 🇺🇸 (@ImMeme0) June 21, 2026

+Let’s tell it like it is.
+The truth sets us free.
+And the truth is that there is great religious contention.
 The U.S. also has four Muslim congresswomen and many politicians at the local level.
-Catholics continue to attempts cooperation, the most recent example a prelate in Michigan attending a mosque opening and remarking on the holy ambience.
+Catholics continue to attempt cooperation, the most recent example a prelate in Michigan attending a mosque opening and remarking on the holy ambience.

 “There is no place where I feel more respect, fraternity and kindness,” declared Archbishop Edward Weisenburger of Detroit at the opening of the new headquarters of the Islamic Institute of America and the inauguration of the Imam Al-Hasanain Mosque.